Database Imports

 Import user account issues

-Please follow the Import tool user requirements guide to ensure that the database user performing the import has the right set of Grants and permissions on the external database.
+Please follow the Import tool user requirements guide to ensure that the database user performing the import has the correct set of grants and permissions on the external database.

 Check these values for your database server